Ircama/osm-carto-tutorials/_notes/homepage.md

 ---
 [OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto) is the official [style](http://wiki.openstreetmap.org/wiki/Stylesheets) of [OpenStreetMap](https://en.wikipedia.org/wiki/OpenStreetMap).

 This independent site includes unofficial tutorials to set-up a development environment of OpenStreetMap Carto and to manage this software.
-It will allow exploiting the style and also being able to contribute.
+It will allow exploiting the style and also being able to contribute to the developments.

 To implement this site I kept track of technical notes that have been useful to me and that I hope will also be of help to master OpenStreetMap Carto fast, learning all most relevant aspects from the ground up.